Hassan010103/GDCS_TASK-_Space-theme/README.md

 # Space-Themed Layout Project

 ## Overview
-This project features a visually appealing, responsive web layout showcasing the planets in our solar system with unique hover and transition effects.
+Tried to Keep the layout same as mentioned in the task, This project features a visually appealing, responsive web layout showcasing the planets in our solar system with unique hover and transition effects.

 ## Technologies Used